 We have developed a high visibility, annual event that showcases the WTAMU College of Education and Social Sciences and our outstanding students while generating funds for scholarships in the college.
 All proceeds from the event support scholarships in the college including a newly established scholarship benefiting Latino students.

-Saturday, October 26, 2013 – Approximately 75 ofrendas installed in the Panhandle Plains Historical Museum (PPHM) created by WTAMU students and community participants under the direction of WTAMU faculty.
+Approximately 100 ofrendas will be installed in the Panhandle Plains Historical Museum (PPHM) created by WTAMU students and community participants under the direction of WTAMU faculty.

-Gala Reception (5-7 pm) - Panhandle Plains Historical Museum featuring ofrendas and Mariachi Carino - strolling Mariachi music which features traditional costumes, 2 violins, 2 trumpets, a vihuela, a guitar, and a guitarron.
+Gala Reception (5-7 pm) - Panhandle-Plains Historical Museum featuring ofrendas and Mariachi Nuevo Sonido, Albuquerque - strolling Mariachi music.
+Refreshments and Cash Bar.

 Grammy nominated artist, Micky Cruz was born in Nicaragua.
 He was orphaned at the age of two when his family was killed in the Nicaraguan war in the late 1970s.
 He raised himself on the streets of Central America and Mexico.
 Micky is a self-taught musician and composer who writes and produces all of his own music.
 Micky Cruz has performed extensively throughout the southwest and is an award winning New Mexico musician having received the coveted Los 15 Grandes award several times in past years!
 Micky's music is best described as Cumbia, Salsa, and Reggae with an interesting, refreshing twist where Micky has combined styles together and invented "Cumbegue" music.